-Research Infrastructure
+Research Support

-The Vice-President Research & novation Office and its portfolio units works with colleagues across our campuses and affiliated health uthority research institutes to provide support throughout the research life cycle.
-This support includes identifying, securing and managing funding; ensuring the ethical conduct of research; providing shared research platforms; and helping researchers and their partners to generate social and economic impacts.
+The Office of the Vice-President, Research + Innovation (VPRI) and its portfolio units help to coordinate and provide the environment to pursue worldleading, impactful research and scholarship.
+The VPRI portfolio works with colleagues across our campuses and affiliated health authority research institutes to provide support throughout the research life cycle.
+This support includes identifying, securing and managing funding; ensuring the ethical conduct of research; providing shared research platforms; and helping researchers and their partners to generate social, health. environmental and economic impacts.